TristanWYL/handwritingfy/README.md

 # Credit

-This chrome extension is inspred by [this repository](https://github.com/timqian/chart.xkcd).
+This piece of work is inspred by [this repository](https://github.com/timqian/chart.xkcd).
 Credit to the author @timqian.

 # Other topics